theharshgupta/urap-scrape/README.md

 3. Downloading **dependencies**

-    1. Download Chromedriver 76 or before (for Mac/Windows/Linux) [here](https://chromedriver.storage.googleapis.com/index.html?    path=76.0.3809.126/)

-        i.
-Unzip this, and make sure to add this to your project directory's root
+    1. Download Chromedriver 76 or before (for Mac/Windows/Linux) [here](https://chromedriver.storage.googleapis.com/index.html?    path=76.0.3809.126/).
+Unzip this and add `chromedriver` file to the project folder

-    3. Install all the project dependencies from `requirements.txt` using `pip install -r requirements.txt` (make sure when you run this command from your terminal, you are in your project directory)
+    2. Install  project dependencies from **`requirements.txt`** using `pip install -r requirements.txt` (make sure when you run this command from your terminal, you are in your project directory)

-    4. If your termninal does not recognize `pip`, try using `pip3` with the same command

 ### New York